RaimundSchramm/mentor/dev_env_setup.md

 ### 1.2 VirtualBox
 #### 1.2.1 Install or Update
 [download](https://www.virtualbox.org/wiki/Downloads), install, start, create vm
 #### 1.2.2 Configure
-install Guest User Additions in started VM via TopLevelMenue
+Install Guest User Additions in started VM via TopLevelMenue.

-setup RAM, CPUs, Graphic Memory, HD before install of OS
+Set up RAM, CPUs, Graphic Memory, HD before install of OS or after.

-restart if necessary
+Restart virtual machine if necessary.

-## 2. Setup RVM (Ruby Version Manager)
+### 2. Setup RVM (Ruby Version Manager)
+All Ruby-versions will be managed with RVM.

+Note: To avoid any conflict it is better that no additional Ruby is installed outside RVM.
+If RVM is set up and used correctly than that should be no problem.
+#### 2.2 Installation
-### 2.2 Install as single user
+Install RVM like explained on the [official page](https://rvm.io/rvm/install).
+In this guide installation as single user is chosen.

-> curl -L get.rvm.io | bash -s stable

-### 2.2 Configure
+#### 2.2 Configure

-set terminal to run command as a login shell
+Set terminal to run command as a login shell.
+Terminal Menue Bar -> Edit -> Profile Preferences -> Title and Command -> Run as Login Shell.

-### 2.2 Update
+#### 2.2 Update

 ## 3. Setup Database
 ### 3.1 Postgresql